CC 4.0 License

 Code splitting

 Rspack supports code splitting, which allows splitting the code into other chunks.
-You have the full control about size of generated assets, which allow you to gain performance improvements in loading time.
+You have the full control about size and number of generated assets, which allow you to gain performance improvements in loading time.

 Entry point

 This is the simplest and most intuitive way to split the code.
-However, this approach requires us to manually configure the Rspack and contains some pitfalls that we will address.
+However, this approach requires us to manually configure the Rspack.
 Let's start by looking at how to split multiple Chunks from multiple entry points.

 rspack.config.js